nhs-r-community/git_training/guides/introduction_to_git.md

 Visit this [link](https://github.com/join) to create a GitHub account, it's free!

-## Exercises 1 - 6: Accessing a Git repository, creating a branch, adding a new file, uploading your changes to GitHub
+## Exercises 1 - 6: Accessing a Git repository, creating a branch, adding a new file, uploading your changes to GitHub (via GitHub Codespaces)

-**Please select your software of choice to follow the training:**
+**For RStudio/Posit users:**

 1. Using [RStudio Desktop](#using-rstudio-desktop)
 2. Using [RStudio Cloud](#using-rstudio-cloud)